Proper Table Setting Guide

 A formal meal usually consists of an appetizer, first course, fish course,entrée, salad and dessert.

 The placement of utensils is guided by the menu, so be sure that you place the proper utensils in the order of how the meal will be served, with the utensil to be used by the first menu item being placed on the outside, and so on as the menu dictates in an “outside-in” order.

-(a) The service plate is the largest plate on your table setting.
-It is known by a few different names such as buffet plate, cover plate, lay plate and place plate and charger plate.
+(a) The charger plate is the largest plate on your table setting.
+It is known by a few different names such as buffet plate, cover plate and service plate.
 This plate serves as a base on which to lay the plate for the appetizer course or soup course and is cleared from the table after the first or second course is finished.
 When the first course is cleared, the charger plate remains on the table until the plate holding the entree is served, at which point the two plates are exchanged.
 The service plate can also serve as the base for several courses served after the entree.

 (b) The butter plate is a small plate that is placed above the forks, above and to the left of the service plate.

 (c) The dinner fork is largest of the forks and used for the main course so it is placed to the left of the dinner plate.

 (d) The position of the salad fork varies according to when the salad is being served.
 If the salad is served after the entree, then the salad fork is placed to the right of the dinner fork, next to the plate.
 If the salad is to be served first and the fish second, then the salad fork would be first, then the fish fork, and finally the dinner fork, closest to the dinner plate.